oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 - go
 - iac
 categories:  [clouddev, cloudapps]
-thumbnail: assets/landing-zone.png
+thumbnail: assets/way-to-go-on-oci-article-2-thumbnail-overview.png
 date: 2022-05-01 11:00
 description: How to build, deploy, test and expose Go applications on Oracle Cloud Infrastructure with DevOps, Resource Manager, Compute and API Gateway.
 toc: true
 author: lucasjellema
 redirect: https://developer.oracle.com/tutorials/way-to-go-on-oci/go-on-oci-devops-article-2/
 ---
-{% imgx alignright assets/landing-zone.png 400 400 "OCLOUD landing zone" %}
+{% imgx alignright assets/way-to-go-on-oci-article-2-thumbnail-overview.png 400 400 "Go Build & Deployment on OCI" %}

 This is the second installment in a five part series about Go and Oracle Cloud Infrastructure.
 This series discusses how Go applications can be created and run on Oracle Cloud Infrastructure - in Compute Instances (VMs), containerized on Kubernetes or as serverless Functions.
 The articles show how to automate the build and deployment of these Go applications using OCI DevOps.
 An important topic is how to use OCI services from Go applications - both those running on OCI as well as Go code running elsewhere.
 Some of the OCI services discussed are Object Storage, Streaming, Key Vault and Autonomous Database.